madhumithaaprasad/SCT_WD_2/README.md

-# Stopwatch Web Application
+# NoirTime

-An interactive and user-friendly stopwatch web app with features to start, pause, reset, and track lap times.
+NoirTime is an interactive and user-friendly stopwatch web app with features to start, pause, reset, and track lap times.
 The application provides a clean and minimalistic interface with a black-and-white clock background theme, making it suitable for any device.

 ## Features
 - **Start/Pause**: Begin or pause the stopwatch with a single button.